ccdale/s3tar/README.md

   ".tar.gz" for gzip, ".tar.bz2" for bzip2, ".tar.xz" for lzma and ".tar"
   for no compression.

+  The output filename of the tar archive will be $HOME/<bucket name>.tar You can change this with the "-o" option.

   Using the "-q" switch will turn off all messages (except errors) apart from the final output of the full path of the tar archive that is created.